MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/data-explorer/getting-started-with-data-explorer-basic.md

 Example queries can be loaded into the Data Explorer basic by selecting “What’s This” and selecting a sample query.

 ## Limits
-There are two limits which govern Data Explorer query usage:
+There are two limits that govern Data Explorer query usage:

-1. Max query runtime: An individual query is not permitted to run longer than 30 seconds.
-If this limit is exceeded, the query will be terminated and you will receive an error message.
+1. Max query runtime: An individual query isn't permitted to run longer than 30 seconds.
+If this limit is exceeded, the query will be terminated and you'll receive an error message.

 2. Interval Usage: Each title is permitted a cumulative total runtime of three minutes per any given 10 minute interval.
-If this limit is exceeded, you will receive an error message and will need to wait before running additional queries.
+If this limit is exceeded, you'll receive an error message and will need to wait before running additional queries.

 ## Data Retention